gudkeshkumar/MyRatings/README.md

 **MyRatings** is a  SwiftUI rating view that can be added to any SwiftUI view.
 It is customizable and provides you with a way to add a ratings component to your project.

-The above example shows three different MyRatings views added to a VStack.
-Each one with a different configuration and controlled independently.

 ### Requirements

 - iOS 13.0+